Your Best Public Health Life: Well-Being and Impact (Introductory Course)

 - Create an action plan: Develop a personalized plan to integrate well-being practices and strategies for achieving your public health goals.

-- Faculty and public health professionals who want to gain clarity on their career path and purpose, enhance their well-being and resilience, develop strategies for managing stress and maintaining work-life balance, and create a sustainable and impactful public health career
+- Staff, faculty, and public health professionals who want to gain clarity on their career path and purpose, enhance their well-being and resilience, develop strategies for managing stress and maintaining work-life balance, and create a sustainable and impactful public health career

 By the end of the course, learners will be able to: